Lamden/docs/docs/develop/unity_3d/unity_3d.md

 * `GetSK()`: Get hex string of the SK (signing key or private key)

 # API Calls
-Once a wallet has been generated or loaded API calls can be made through the `MasterNodeApi` is added to the `LamdenManager` gameobject.
-As the network calls are performed using cooroutines the `MasterNodeApi` must be called attached to a gameobject.
+Once a wallet has been generated or loaded API calls can be made through the `MasterNodeApi` is added to the `LamdenManager` game object.
+As the network calls are performed using coroutines the `MasterNodeApi` must be called attached to a game object.
 The basic structure on all the API calls is to execute an `Action` after the request has been executed and return the results in the action arguments.
 The first argument in the `Action` will be a `bool` that indicates if the request was successful.
-The other arguments generally contain more infomation and are specific to the action.
+The other arguments generally contain more information and are specific to the action.

 There are several useful API calls built into the `MasterNodeApi` script:

 ## Ping
 * **Method:** `PingServer(Action<bool, string> callBack)`
 * **Purpose:** Calls the `<master node>/ping` API to determine if the network is up
- * **Action Argurments:**
+ * **Action Arguments:**
    * `bool`:The first bool arg will be true if the server responds `online`, if the server is unreachable or reports offline it will respond with false
    * `string`: Returns the error message or json response from the server in as a string

 ## Get Currency Balance
 * **Method:** `GetCurrencyBalance(string key, Action<bool, float> callBack)`:
-* **Purpose:** Retreives the account balance of for the wallet from the server
+* **Purpose:** Retrieves the account balance of for the wallet from the server
- * **Argurments:**
+ * **Arguments:**
    * `key`: The VK of the wallet for the request
- * **Action Argurments:**
+ * **Action Arguments:**
    * `bool`: `true` = call successful, `false` = call failed
    * `float`: Successful: The balance of the wallet for a  request, Failed: `-1`

 ## Get Stamp Ratio
 * **Method:** `GetStampRatio(Action<bool, int> callBack)`
 * **Purpose:** Get the number of stamps per 1 TAU (stamps are the fee that the sender of the transaction pay for it to be processed)
- * **Action Argurments:**
+ * **Action Arguments:**
    * `bool`: `true` = call successful, `false` = call failed
    * `int`: Successful: The number of stamps per 1 TAU, failed: `-1`

 ## Get Max Stamps
 * **Method:** `GetMaxStamps(string key, Action<bool, int> callBack)`
 * **Purpose:** Get the maximum number of stamps a user could spend (stamp ratio * currency balance)
- * **Argurments:**
+ * **Arguments:**
    * `key`: The VK of the wallet for the request
- * **Action Argurments:**
+ * **Action Arguments:**
    * `bool`: `true` = call successful, `false` = call failed
    * `int`: Successful: The maximum stamps the user could spend, failed: `-1`

 # Sending Transactions

-While the methods for sending a transaction are exposed via the `MasterNodeApi` the plugin has a speical class called `Transaction` to execute smart contracts on the Lamden blockchain.
-Simple create a new instance of the class passing all the needed variables into the class contstructor and the transaction will be started.
+While the methods for sending a transaction are exposed via the `MasterNodeApi` the plugin has a special class called `Transaction` to execute smart contracts on the Lamden blockchain.
+Simple create a new instance of the class passing all the needed variables into the class constructor and the transaction will be started.

 **Constructor:** `Transaction(MasterNodeApi node, TxInfo ti, Action<TransactionStatus, TxResponse> action)`
-* **Argurments:**
+* **Arguments:**
- * `node`: Reference to the MasterNodeApi that has been attached to an active gameobject in the scene
+ * `node`: Reference to the MasterNodeApi that has been attached to an active game object in the scene
  * `ti`: An instance of the `TxInfo` class, more on that below...
  * `action`: The action that will be executed after the call to the server was made
- * **Action Argurments:**
+ * **Action Arguments:**
    * `TransactionStatus`: Current status of the transaction `enum TransactionStatus { Error, Sending, SubmittedProcessing, Completed  };`
-   * `TxResponse`: Instance of the TxReposnse, more on that below...
+   * `TxResponse`: Instance of the TxResponse, more on that below...

 When as transaction is called and executed successfully will move from `Sending` to `SubmittedProcessing` and then finally to `Completed`.
 At any point it could change to `Error` if there was a failure with the execution.
 These different states can be used to update the GUI and let the users know the status of the request.
 The average for the transaction to be completed is between 400 and 1000 ms which is very fast compared to other blockchains.

-When submitting a transaction details are requried that will depend on the contact that is being executed and these detailed are stored int the `TxInfo` class.
+When submitting a transaction details are required that will depend on the contact that is being executed and these detailed are stored int the `TxInfo` class.
 Below is an example `TxInfo`:

 ```java
 TxInfo txInfo = new TxInfo()